molecularmachinist/functional_sampling_tool/README.md

 The frames will be read in alphabetic order, `pdb` files before `gro`, and `gro` files before `xtc`.
 If there are in total more frames than repetitions, a warning will be produced and the N first frames will be used (for N repetitions).
 If there are less frames than repetitions, they will be read in order and filled in "round robin" fashion (e.g.for three frames and 8 repetitions, the repetiton starting points would be [1,2,3,1,2,3,1,2]).

 **Remember** that you do always need the `initial_struct` to be used as a structure file, and it will only be used as a starting structure, if it is the only one found.
 If you have three gro files under `initial`: `start.gro`, `start1.gro`, `start2.gro`, this will be counted as two starting frames, the first from `start1.gro` and second from `start2.gro`.
-If the `initial_struct` is the only file found, then it will be used as teh only frame.
+If the `initial_struct` is the only file found, then it will be used as the only frame.

 #### Using the MDAnalysis selection objects in the calculation of the function